annartaylor/website/README.md

 This is the code for my research website!
+I use Claude quite a bit to help me with the HTML coding.
 Contact me at annartaylor@arizona.edu if you have any questions! :)

 [Website Link
 ](https://annartaylor.github.io/website/)